 (photo: Kalpesh Lathigra)

 Sally Rooney, who lives in Dublin, is the award-winning author of Conversations with Friends and Normal People, and was nominated for an Emmy for her work on the television adaption of the latter.
 Here, Farrar, Straus and Giroux publisher Mitzi Angel, the editor of Rooney's books, discusses Rooney's third novel, Beautiful World, Where Are You, which centers on four friends searching for meaning through the lens of their relationships.
-FSG will publish Beautiful World, Where Are You on September 7, 2021.
+Beautiful World, Where Are You is available now.

 You've published all three of Rooney's novels; what has it been like to work with her over the course of her career?

 Reading Sally's first novel was a kind of revelation.
 It felt like a new voice; there was something so unexpected and winning about her voice that really captured my attention, and with so much humor, too.
 I don't think either of us quite expected the enormous success that followed her first two novels, but it has been a wonderful thing to see how much she has touched other people with her writing, and how much meaning people have found in her books.
 And I mean people of all different ages, not just the so-called "millennial" generation.

 Did anything stand out to you in Beautiful World, Where Are You in contrast to Rooney's earlier novels?

 It's longer for a start, more ambitious.
 Formally, it's more inventive.
 I love the way she moves between the correspondence between two friends, Alice and Eileen, and brings in other kinds of narration that she plays around with in terms of conveying perspective.
 She's asking: What kind of perspective do we have of other people?
 What is the nature of the contract between one person and another?
 And how are we all to conceive of a future when the world feels so precarious?
 That's very poignantly addressed, and the whole book feels more expansive as a result.